Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 Requirements
 ~~~~~~~~~~~~

-- The revocation MUST fail if:
+- The revocation MUST fail if any of the following conditions are met:
     - The sender of the transaction is not the issuer.
     - Some of the keys are already registered.
 - The smart contract MUST prevent resetting the nonce associated with a public key.